Wives of Muhammad: Safiyya bint Huyayy Ibn Akhtab

 Muhammad convinced Safiyya to convert to Islam.
-According to Al-Bayhaqi, Safiyyah was initially angry at Muhammad as both her father and husband had been killed.
-Muhammad explained, "Your father changed the Arabs against me and committed heinous acts."
-Eventually, Safiyyah got rid of her bitterness against Muhammad.
 According to Abu Ya'la al-Mawsili, Safiyya came to appreciate the love and honor Muhammad gave her, and said, "I have never seen a good-natured person as the Messenger of Allah".
 Safiyyah remained loyal to Muhammad until he died.

 According to Islamic tradition, Safiyya was beautiful, patient, intelligent, learned and gentle, and she respected Muhammad as "Allah's Messenger".
 Muslim scholars state she had many good moral qualities.
 She is described as a humble worshiper and a pious believer.
 Ibn Kathir said, "she was one of the best women in her worship, piousness, ascetism, devoutness, and charity".
 According to Ibn Sa'd, Safiyyah was very charitable and generous.
 She used to give out and spend whatever she had; she gave away a house that she had when she was still alive.

 Upon entering Muhammad's household, Safiyya became friends with Aisha and Hafsa.
 Also, she offered gifts to Fatima.
 She gave some of Muhammad's other wives gifts from her jewels that she brought with her from Khaybar.
 However, some of Muhammad's other wives spoke ill of Safiyya's Jewish descent.
 Muhammad intervened, pointing out to everyone that Safiyya's "husband is Muhammad, father is Aaron, and uncle is Moses", a reference to revered prophets.

 Muhammad once went to hajj with all his wives.
 On the way, Safiyya's camel knelt down, as it was the weakest in the caravan, and she started to weep.
 Muhammad came to her and wiped her tears with his dress and hands, but the more he asked her not to cry, the more she went on weeping.
 When Muhammad was terminally ill, Safiyya was profoundly upset.
-She said to him "I wish it was I who was suffering instead of you."
+She said to him, "I wish it was I who was suffering instead of you".